timyiu478/timyiu478.github.io/_tabs/about.md

 ## About this website

-This website is a personal blog where I share my learnings, questions, take aways, travels.
+This website is a personal blog where I share my learnings, questions, takeaways, and travels.
 This website has neither been sponsored by anyone nor shows any advertisements, and it will be open to all and ad-free.

 ## Research Experiences